-For Daniel Solomon, a great deal of that success comes from employing a Lean UX methodology.
+For Daniel Solomon, employing a Lean UX methodology has been vital.
 A lean methodology was first made famous by Toyota.
 Their system had been employed since the 1930’s to minimize waste.
 It did not gain widespread attention until the oil crisis of 1970’s when Toyota was able to show profits while Japan’s economy ground to a halt.
 Lean UX is when you take that methodology of maximizing efficiency and apply it to the software world, making it highly applicable to today’s founders.

 “You're giving the user the best experience when they land on the platform, which, in essence, keeps your retention rates high once you have a final product, because you actually build a product for the user.” - @DanielFSolomon Click To Tweet

 It is Lean UX which allows a company to test out ideas and hypotheses without using up valuable resources or creating wasted efforts.
 It is also critical to seasoned founders because it helps keep the focus central to what the customer wants and needs, and how to build the best product to fulfill those needs.